desihub/desiutil/doc/desiInstall.rst

 Copy All Files
 --------------

-**I am proposing to ONLY perform this copy for trunk/branch/master installs.**

 The entire contents of :envvar:`WORKING_DIR` will be copied to :envvar:`INSTALL_DIR`.
 If this is a trunk or branch install and a src/ directory is detected,